 • Evaluate consumables (e.g. hydraulic fluid, seals, or gaskets) and maintenance parts used for U.S.-based manufacturing and warehouse operations to determine if they contain in-scope substances.

-In January 2021, the EPA added the final five substances (in red) under Section 6(h) of TSCA.
+In January 2021, the EPA added five substances under Section 6(h) of TSCA.
 The agency set an aggressive timeline for companies to scope their supply chain, communicate the presence of the restricted substances to customers, and find alternatives to their use.
-Manufacturers have obligations from March 8, 2021, onward, and distributors will be brought into scope January 6, 2022, for some substances.
 The rules also prohibit the release of these substances into the environment.

 Differences Within TSCA Restrictions